Skip to content

 Initial Reconnaissance

-Our review of the web application didn’t immediately reveal a critical security flaw.
+Our review of the web application did not immediately reveal a critical security flaw.
 Instead, it raised a more fundamental question: how was this data being displayed, and what process was running in the background to fetch these underlying system details?
-While information disclosure wasn’t the main vulnerability, it was our first major clue.
-It signaled that the application was interacting with the server in a way that it shouldn’t be, sparking our curiosity and pointing us toward a deeper issue.
+While information disclosure was not the main vulnerability, it was our first major clue.
+It signaled that the application was interacting with the server in a way that it should not be, which pointed us toward a deeper issue.

 Discovery

 Our curiosity about the application’s backend paid off quickly.
-We began systematically testing the web application’s parameters, and it wasn’t long before we stumbled upon something promising: an f parameter.
-Our initial tests showed that this parameter allowed us to include local files from the web server.
+We began systematically testing the application’s parameters, and it was not long before we found something promising: an f parameter.
+Our initial tests showed that it allowed us to include local files from the web server.

 What made this particularly interesting was the real-time nature of the data.
 We noticed that the file associated with this parameter was constantly updating.
-This suggested the application wasn’t just reading static files but was actively pulling in dynamic data, likely from a system process on the server itself.
+This suggested the application was not just reading static files but was actively pulling in dynamic data, likely from a system process on the server itself.

 We quickly determined that the backend was running PHP on an Apache server.
 Our next step was to figure out how this specific function was implemented.
 We considered a few possibilities.
 One common method is using PHP’s file_get_contents() function to grab user input and display it.
-This can lead to vulnerabilities like Path Traversal or Server-Side Request Forgery (SSRF).
+That can lead to vulnerabilities like path traversal or server-side request forgery (SSRF).

-Another possibility was the include() function, which, when combined with user input, can lead to Local File Inclusion (LFI) and, in some cases, Remote Code Execution (RCE) via techniques like log poisoning.
+Another possibility was the include() function, which, when combined with user input, can lead to local file inclusion (LFI) and, in some cases, remote code execution (RCE) through techniques like log poisoning.

 However, a much more direct and dangerous method involves system call functions like exec(), system(), or shell_exec().
 These functions run commands directly on the server’s operating system.
 Our tests confirmed that by injecting shell metacharacters like a semicolon (;) or double ampersands (&&), we could break out of the intended command and execute our own.